 With Samsung Blockchain Keystore preloaded on select Galaxy devices, users can now easily create a key storage in the Secure File system for Blockchain transactions.
-Users can run Samsung Blockchain Keystore to check the 12 Mnemonic Words that correspond to the Master Seed that is used to derive both public and private keys.
+Users can run Samsung Blockchain Keystore to check the 12 Mnemonic Words that correspond to the Root Seed that is used to derive both public and private keys.
 When using a decentralized app (DApp) or cryptocurrency wallet that have integrated Samsung Blockchain Keystore SDK, users will be able to confirm their transactions on a secure screen and sign the transaction with a private key.

 If the DApp is integrated with a wallet that supports BIP39-standard HD-Wallet (Hierarchical Deterministic Wallet), such as Metamask, DApps will need to make sure that users have saved the 12 to 24 mnemonic words from the wallet.
 Afterwards, users can restore the same wallet on Samsung Blockchain Keystore by entering the 12 to 24 mnemonic words.
 However, simply installing the same DApp or using Smart Switch from a non-Samsung Blockchain Keystore supported device to a supported one will not move the user’s account directly.